thegreatrazz/ENGR101-AVC/docs/plan.md

 Complete, confirm and sign the AVC plan.
 And arrange meetings.

 #### Raresh
-Get team on track, set up initial software components
+Get team on track, set up initial software components - build structure for code

 #### Paul
-Build structure for plan
+Create and finish up plan and make sure team is aware of deadlines

 #### Chris
 Design Hardware - Draw the model for the robot